passbolt/passbolt_help/_includes/hosting/v3-requirements.md

 The following PHP extensions (that may or may not come by default):
 - [PHP-GNUPG](http://php.net/manual/en/gnupg.installation.php): for key verification and authentication.
-- Cakephp default requirements: Intl, mbstring, simplexml
+- CakePHP default requirements: Intl, mbstring, simplexml
 - Image manipulation: gd or imagick
 - Database: Mysqlnd, pdo, pdo_mysql
 - Some general default: xsl, phar, posix, xml, zlib, ctype, curl, json.